About

 This blog is primarily where I’ll post about research, school, and programming.
 I’m studying programming languages, though my interests are not strictly constrained to any one field.
 I like literature and philosophy, so there will be the occasional book review that I’ll post under my personal section.
 I change my mind a lot; I’m still learning, so things written here should not be understood as an immutable reflection of my opinions.

-This blog is built by Hugo, and the theme is hugo-book.
-The main font is Charter.
-It's hosted on GitHub Pages.
+This blog is built by Hugo, and the theme is a modified version of hugo-book.
+The body font is Valkyrie, the headings are Hermes Maia, and the monospace font is a personal customization of Iosevka that I call Iosevka Output.
+This blog is hosted on GitHub Pages.

-For analytics I use Goat Counter which doesn't track any personal data.
-It's basically just a way for me to see what's popular and what's not.
+For analytics I use Goat Counter which doesn’t track any personal data.
+It’s basically just a way for me to see what’s popular and what’s not and so I can tell if something hits the front page of HN when I wasn’t looking.

 This is the third iteration of my blog style.
 Previously I’ve run blogs with Ghost and Jekyll.
 I moved to Jekyll from Ghost because I wanted a lighter-weight static site, and I moved from Jekyll to Hugo for the lovely themes and some of the more advanced capabilities it offers.